cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 In the first line of the previous example, the helper is registering in the event handler for the `click` attached automatically by Ember to the root of your app, a handler that will be invoked when the target of the event is that button.
 It's also doing the same thing for the `keypress` event when the pressed key is <kbd>enter</kbd>.
-That handler will on turn call the `sayHi` action on the context of that template.
+That handler, in turn, will call the `sayHi` action on the context of that template.

 Apart from all that, the action helper will call `preventDefault()` on that event, hijacking its default behavior, like by example submitting the form in which that button lives.
 However, that will not